 This recipe takes advantage of using melted butter, which means you don’t even need to dirty a mixer to make these.

-Add the first 12 ingredients together, all at once to the bowl, many of which are spices, and stir.
-Then fold in flour, baking soda, chocolate chips and chocolate chunks, and refrigerate the dough for at least two hours, up to five days.
+- Add the first 12 ingredients together, all at once, to the bowl, many of which are spices, and stir.
+Then fold in dry ingredients, and chill in the fridge for at least two hours, up to five days.

-Before baking, I rolled each cookie through a cinnamon-sugar mixture, further boosting the spice quotient.
+- Before baking, I rolled the balls of cookie dough through a cinnamon-sugar mixture, further boosting the spice quotient.

-Allow the cookies to cool and firm up on the baking sheets for about five minutes so you don’t have a literal hot chocolate mess on your hands.
+- Allow the cookies to cool and firm up on the parchment-lined baking sheets for about five minutes so you don’t have a literal hot chocolate mess on your hands.

 Chewy Molasses Chocolate Chip Cookies